Tuesday, November 24, 2020

 Brave Eagle

 Today Native Americans are nearly invisible on the broadcast television networks, cable channels, and streaming services.
 This was not the case in the Fifties.
 The boom in Westerns that started in the Fifties that Native American characters would appear form time to time on various shows.
-There would even be two shows that would feature Native American characters as their leads: Brave Eagle, Broken Arrow, and Law of the Plainsman.
+There would even be three shows that would feature Native American characters as their leads: Brave Eagle, Broken Arrow, and Law of the Plainsman.
 The first of these was Brave Eagle.
 It debuted on CBS on September 28 1955.
 It aired its final original episode on March 14 1956.

 The idea for Brave Eagle originated with Arthur Rush, who was Roy Rogers's manager.
 Mr. Rush came up with the idea of a Western told from a Native American point of view.
 He brought the idea to Roy Rogers, whose company Frontier Productions produced the show.
 Arthur Rush served as the executive producer of Brave Eagle.
 Mike North would later be added as another executive producer.
 Roy Rogers also had the title of executive producer, although he had very little to do with the day to day running of the show.
 That having been said, much of Brave Eagle was shot at Roy Rogers's ranch in Chatsworth, California.
 It was also shot at the Corriganville Ranch in Simi Valley.